cisagov/development-guide/config/coordinating-skeleton-updates.md

 1. Go to the next PR and click `Merge branch 'develop' into <this-branch>` - you can also rebase from the command-line if you prefer
 1. Wait for tests to complete and merge this PR
-1. Repeat the precending steps for the next batched PR until all PRs are merged
+1. Repeat the preceding steps for the next batched PR until all PRs are merged
 1. Wait for Lineage to run and then review and merge the resulting PRs

 ## Schedule ##